anandgautamvns/customer-management-mobile/README.md

 Or run the Docker image directly (if using build-time credentials or if you’re providing credentials via environment variables):

   docker run --rm -e EXPO_USERNAME=your_expo_username -e EXPO_PASSWORD=your_expo_password my-expo-app

+🌍 Publishing the App to Expo
+  Expo allows you to publish the app and share it easily.

+1️⃣ Ensure You're Logged In
+  expo login

+2️⃣ Publish the App\
+  expo publish

+This will generate a public Expo URL where users can access the latest version of your app.

+🔄 Updating Dependencies
+To keep dependencies updated:
+  yarn update
+If new dependencies are added, update package.json and lock file: yarn install

+🛠 Environment Variables
+Use a .env file (ignored via .gitignore) to store sensitive credentials:
+  EXPO_USERNAME=your_expo_username
+  EXPO_PASSWORD=your_expo_password

+To use these in your app, install react-native-dotenv: yarn add react-native-dotenv

+Then, import it in your app:
+import { EXPO_USERNAME } from '@env';
+📡 API Configuration
+ If your app fetches data from an API, store the base URL in config.js: export const API_BASE_URL = 'https://api.example.com';

+Use it in components:
+import { API_BASE_URL } from '../config';

+🧪 Testing
+Run tests using:

+npm test
+To use Jest with React Native, install: yarn add  jest @testing-library/react-native --save-dev